Aakash-Gupta-BITS/OS-from-Assembly/README.md

 ### I/O Redirections
 `stdout` and `stdin` have no use.
 Debug output is automatically redirected to `stderr`.
 In case of any error, appropriate error message will be printed and is followed by a call to `exit(-1);`.
-If everything is correct, then the debug output contains memory locations and jump locations of new symbols defined by the user.
+If everything is correct, then the `stderr` will contain memory locations and jump locations of new symbols defined by the user.

 ### File Format
 1. `DFA.txt` file should be changed with care!.